Distantz/MaterialEditor/MaterialEditor/README.txt

-TMTK Material Editor - Distantz (2020) - Indev
+Material Editor - Distantz (2020) - Prerelease A

-Thank you for downloading a branch of the Material Editor.
+Thank you for downloading the Material Editor

 -----------------------------------------------------------------